Baryogenesis in the Zee-Babu model with arbitrary $\xi$ gauge: ELECTROWEAK PHASE TRANSITION IN THE ZEE-BABU MODEL

-Our problem is that there are many variables and some of them, for example, $u_1, u_2, p, q, \mu$ play the same role.
-However, $\xi$ and $ \lambda$ are two important variables and have different roles.
-Therefore, in order to reduce a number of variables, we simplify the latter, meanwhile, do not lose the generality of the problem.
+There are many variables in our problem and some of them, for example, $u_1, u_2, p, q$ and $ \mu$ play the same role.
+They are components in the mass of particles.

+It is emphasized that $\xi$ and $ \lambda$ are two important variables and have different roles.
+Therefore, in order to reduce number of variables, we have to approximate values of variables, but must not lose the generality of the problem and simplify $\mathcal{B}_2, \mathcal{D}_3, \mathcal{D}_4, f(T,u_1,u_2,\mu,\xi, v)$ in the next section.
-We can see that $\mu$ reduces the strength of phase transitions.
-Because components containing $\mu$ in the effective potential (\ref{vxi}) (i.e., the term ($-\mu^2$) in $\Lambda, \mathcal{B}_2$) are always associated with the negative sign, so $\mu$ gives negative contributions.
-As a consequence, we will ignore $\mu$ or fix $\mu \ll \lambda v^2$.

-In $\mathcal{D}_2, \mathcal{B}_2$ factors, $u_1, u_2$ are the components of the Goldstone and gauge bosons.
-Therefore they make the contribution of these particles to be depended on $v$, $u_1$ and $u_2$, so $u_1$ and $u_2$ alway follow $v$.
-However the effective potential is a function of $v$, thus these two values ($u_1, u_2$) also distort the shape of phase transitions.
-Hence, we ignore $u_1$, $u_2$.

-More importantly we want to find the main contribution of the $\xi$ gauge to the phase transition.
-However $u_1, u_2, p, q,\mu$ are in the mass composition of the particles.
-As we pointed out in the previous section, when $\xi=0$, heavy particles which were sufficiently stocked, make the strength of phase transition greater than one in this model.
-So we look for the simplest approximation to investigate the role of $\xi$, i.e., we retain $\xi$ and simplify the role of $u_1, u_2, \mu$.